 So far, I’ve never found any scientific articles linking canine ear infections to the yeast ingredients found in dog food.

 In most cases, yeast infections are caused by living organisms found in (or on) a dog’s body itself.
 They are usually associated with other problems… like allergies or mite infestations.

 Is garlic good or bad for a dog?

-Is selenium or selenium selenite good or bad for a dog?
+Is sodium selenite good or bad for a dog?

 Selenium is an essential mineral for both dogs and humans.

 However, all minerals can be found in a dog food in various forms (such as elemental selenium and sodium selenite).
 And each form can have a different toxic threshold before it can be considered dangerous.